Cycle events charter

 4. During and after the event

-4.1 If participants are being timed, they should be clearly identifiable through use of rider numbers: ideally A6 on front and A5 or larger on back.
+4.1 Participants should be clearly identifiable to marshals, when used, through use of rider numbers: A6 on front and A5 or larger on back.

-4.2 Through effective marshalling ensure that action is taken against participants who contravene event rules (e.g. banned from future events for unlawful racing or cycling in a peloton).
-Other participants can also report any observations, especially if rear numbers are used.
+4.2 Through effective marshalling ensure that action is taken against participants who contravene event rules as determined by the organiser, including banning from future events for unsafe or anti-social behaviour.

 4.3 Make sure that gates are not left open, allowing animals to stray.